Each year consists of 13 four week rotations.

 Trauma (4 weeks)

-You will spend 4 weeks managing trauma at Mt.
-Sinai Hospital, a Level I Trauma Center located on Chicago's West Side.
-You will work as part of the trauma team, responding to trauma activations, trauma consults, and managing these patients on the floor.
+You will spend 4 weeks managing trauma patients at Mt.
+Sinai Hospital, a Level I Trauma Center located on Chicago's Southwest Side.
+You will work as part of the trauma surgery team, responding to trauma codes in the ED, trauma consults, and managing these patients on the floor.

 Anesthesia/Ob (4 weeks)

-This combined rotation at Resurrection will have you intubating in the OR with anesthesiologists and delivering newborns with the Obstetrics faculty.
+This combined rotation at Resurrection will have you intubating in the OR with anesthesiologists and delivering newborns with the Obstetrics faculty and residents.